Expert Foot Care with Dr. Burke Orthopedics

 3. Flatfoot (Fallen Arches)

-Flatfoot occurs when the arches of your feet collapse or do not develop properly, leading to pain and instability in the feet and ankles.
+Flatfoot occurs when the arches of the feet collapse or fail to develop, leading

 Symptoms: